tmpfs/ttycolor/README.md

 * Always respects whether the stream is a tty
 * Chainable attributes, foreground colors and background colors
 * Asynchronous write to any stream respecting `tty.isatty`
+* Default styles to keep the code clean
 * Comprehensive test suite

 <p align="center">